oracle-devrel/technology-engineering/landing-zones/commons/lz_solution_definition.md

 Before choosing the approach and solution, it's important to understand the design considerations and related decisions to be made to successfully run OCI.

-In the next sections the design considerations are presented for security, network, and operations topics.
-It's recommended to iterate over these elements as they will guide the design process, simplify the understanding of OCI core resources, and clarify the day-two operations.
+In the next sections the design considerations are presented for security, network, and operations.
+It is recommended to iterate over these elements as they will guide the design process, simplify the understanding of OCI core resources, and clarify the day-two operations.

-Find [**here**](https://github.com/oracle-quickstart/terraform-oci-open-lz/blob/master/design/OCI_Open_LZ.pdf) an example of a complete **landing zone design** document following this proposed structure.
-Note that this document is a complete reference blueprint, simplified versions can be created with low efforts.
+Find [**here**](https://github.com/oracle-quickstart/terraform-oci-open-lz/blob/master/design/OCI_Open_LZ.pdf) an example of a complete **landing zone design** document following the proposed structure.
+Note that this document is a complete reference blueprint, simplified versions should be created, presenting objective design for each element.

 &nbsp;